Facing Violent Crimes Charges In North Carolina

 You are not obligated by law to speak to police without first talking to a lawyer.
 In order to protect your rights, insist on consulting with your lawyer before you provide such a statement.

 The more time an attorney can spend with you, the better the result will generally be.
 That’s because your lawyer will have more time to review your case, giving them a better understanding of what you’re up against.

 Remember, you have just as much of a right to access the evidence against you as the prosecution does.
 With proper legal representation, you have a better chance of understanding how that evidence will be used against you and what strategy will offer you the best defense.

-To start protecting your rights and gain access to a strong defense, contact us, Coalter Law, PLLC, today at 336-338-7769 for a free consultation.
-You may also call our after-hours line at 336-543-0471.
-Our criminal defense attorneys handle a range of criminal carges, including violent crimes charges, and represent clients throughout North Carolina’s Triad.
+To start protecting your rights and gain access to a strong defense, contact us, Coalter Law, PLLC, today at 336-646-7977 for a free consultation.
+Our criminal defense attorney, Scott Coalter, handles a range of criminal charges, including violent crimes charges, and represents clients throughout North Carolina’s Triad.
 Se habla español.